 And the chances of it being added are non-existent, at least in the traditional sense.

-The closest thing we got to PvP was the event-exclusive Windtrace mini-game that ran back in patch 1.5.
+The closest thing we got to PvP was the limited-event Windtrace mini-game featured in patch 1.5.
 Windtrace is essentially a game of hide-and-seek, where the Elemental Skills and Bursts of characters were replaced by event-exclusive abilities.
 This way, the playing field was completely even, regardless of which character you had or how leveled up they were.

 And it was loads of fun!